 - SQL metrics (BANT, call-qualified and sales figures)

 Seasoned agile marketers will find a lot of gaps in using these few metrics.
 But we need to keep things simple to start.
 Over time you can layer on metrics and make connections.
-For now, let’s stay with the basics.
+For now, let’s stick with the basics.

 We’re Comfortable with Simplicity